giuliacomgiu/ex-offenders-data/README.md

 All data is available at https://www.tdcj.texas.gov/death_row/dr_executed_offenders.html (Should it be public, though?)

+Remember: they were real people, in spite of whatever crimes they may or may not have commited.
+Respect, always.

 ## crawler.py
 crawler.py is a webscrapper that checks tdcj's robot.txt file before scrapping.